History of Paraguay: Political conflicts

 With Solano López on the run, the country lacked a government.
 Pedro II sent his foreign minister José Paranhos to Asunción where he arrived on 20 February 1869, and began consultations with the local politicians.
 On 31 March a petition was signed by 335 leading citizens asking the Allies for a provisional government.
 This was followed by negotiations between the Allied countries who put aside some of more controversial points of the Treaty of the Triple Alliance and on 11 June an agreement was reached with Paraguayan opposition figures that a three-man provisional government would be established.
 On 22 July a National Assembly met in the National Theatre and elected a Junta Nacional of 21 men, which then selected a five-man committee to select three men for the provisional government.
 They selected Carlos Loizaga, Juan Francisco Decoud, and José Díaz de Bedoya.
 Decoud was unacceptable to Paranhos, who had him replaced with Cirilo Antonio Rivarola.
-The government was finally installed on 15 August, but was just a front for the continued Allied occupation.
+The government was finally installed on 15 August under the continued Allied occupation, consisting of Colonel Carlos Loizaga as President of the Council, Sergeant Cirilo Antonio Rivarola as Secretary of the Interior, and José Díaz de Bedoya as Secretary of the Treasury.